matthiasdemuzere/multitemporal-lcz-mapping/README.md

 <hr>

 ## General
 * Keep in mind that this is still **an experimental procedure**.
 It has first been applied over Canadian cities ([Demuzere et al., 2020](https://osf.io/h5tm6)), and has been developed and tested over Chinese mega-cities (Zhi, C., Demuzere, M., Tang, Y., Wan, Y, Exploring the characteristics and transformation of 3D urban morphology in three Chinese mega-cities.
 Cities, Under Review).
+* In contrast to the other LCZ mapping efforts from Demuzere et al. 2019a,b, 2020a,b, 2021, 2022, this work only use input from the Landsat sensor.
+As such, the quality of such a landsat-only map might be inferior to one produced by the [LCZ-Generator](https://lcz-generator.rub.de/), which also has access to more recent Sentinel-1, 2 and other earth observation products.
+* No temporal filtering has been applied on the resulting LCZ maps.
+That means that LCZ labels might jump from one LCZ class to the other in subsequent years, which might be artificial and due to the nature of the random forest classifier.
-* Because of this, it also requires quite a bit of time investment from my side.
+* Note that the creation of these dynamic LCZ maps requires quite a bit of time investment from my side.
 So please keep this in mind when thinking about acknowledging this contribution.

 ## LCZ mapping
 The dynamic LCZ mapping procedure in general follows the procedure of the LCZ Generator ([Demuzere et al. 2021](https://www.frontiersin.org/articles/10.3389/fenvs.2021.637455/)).
 Yet keep in mind the following changes: